SapienzaNLP/Semagrams/README.md

 # License
-The semagram base is released under the CC-BY license.
+The semagram base is released under a <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY 4.0 license</a>.

 # References
 [1] Leone, V., Siragusa, G., Di Caro, L., Navigli, R. (2020).
 Building Semantic Grams of Human Knowledge.
 In Proc. of LREC (to appear).